aruba/aruba-ansible-modules/README.md

       ansible_connection: local  # REST API connection method
 ```

-and the playbook like this (note how the second play, which uses the SSH/CLI module `arubaoss_command`,
+and the playbook like this (note how the second play, which uses the SSH/CLI module `aoscx_command`,
 sets the `ansible_connection` value accordingly):

 ```yaml